-2.3.4.1.1Risk of bias
+2.3.4.1.1 Risk of bias

 The main domains of bias for RCTs are listed in Table 3.
 Each outcome had its risk of bias assessed within each study first.
 For each study, if there were no risks of bias in any domain, the risk of bias was given a rating of 0.
 If there was risk of bias in just 1 domain, the risk of bias was given a 'serious' rating of -1, but if there was risk of bias in 2 or more domains the risk of bias was given a 'very serious' rating of -2.
-A weighted average score was then calculated across all studies contributing to the outcome, by taking into account the weighting of studies according to study precision.
-For example if the most precise studies tended to each have a score of -1 for that outcome, the overall score for that outcome would tend towards -1.
+A weighted average score was then calculated across all studies contributing to the outcome, by taking into account the weighting of studies with the highest weight in the meta-analysis tended to each have a score of -1 for that outcome, the overall score for that outcome would tend towards -1.